 At the top, you can choose between different BLAST programs.
-See section 12.1 for information about these methods.
+See section 12.1.1 for information about these methods.

-Below, you specify the target database to use:
+You then specify the target database to use:

 - Sequences.
-When you choose this option, you can add sequence data from the Navigation Area as database by clicking the Browse and select icon ().
-This will automatically create a temporary BLAST database from these sequences that will be used for the BLAST search and deleted afterwards.
-If you want to be able to click in the BLAST result to retrieve the hit sequences from the BLAST database at a later point, you should not use this option; create a create a BLAST database first, see section 12.4. - BLAST Database.
-Select a database that has already been created.
-Read more in section 12.5.
+When you choose this option, you can use sequence data from the Navigation Area as database by clicking the Browse and select icon ().
+A temporary BLAST database will be created from these sequences and used for the BLAST search.
+It is deleted afterwards.
+If you want to be able to click in the BLAST result to retrieve the hit sequences from the BLAST database at a later point, you should not use this option; create a create a BLAST database first, see section 12.3.3. - BLAST Database.
+Select a database already available in one of your designated BLAST database folders.
+Read more in section 12.4.